 Texas drivers are pulled over every day for speeding or violating traffic rules.
 Police officers are trained to notice erratic driving patterns that suggest the possibility that the driver is under the influence of drugs or alcohol.
-Any of the following symptoms could lead to a DWI arrest:

 The judge or jury in a second or third DWI case can also impose any of the following penalties: